Date and location

 We hope you will be able to join the RSA community and the Lublin conference.

 Please note that this event is now fully booked, and we are sorry for any inconvenience caused.
 Please email firstname.lastname@example.org with your full name and institution to be added to the waiting list.
 Please note that delegates will need to cover travel, accommodation and other expenses by themselves.

-As part of the conference, we will run a ‘Meet the Editors’ Session’ which will highlight publishing opportunities with the RSA and provide opportunities to discuss your article with journal editors.
-We encourage participants to submit their conference paper to one of the RSA journals.
+As part of the conference, we will run a ‘Publish with the RSA’ Session which will highlight publishing opportunities with the RSA and we encourage participants to submit their conference paper to one of the RSA journals.

 The following journals call for submissions of collections of papers from the CEE conference:

 (1) The RSA’s open access journal Regional Studies, Regional Science which is ESCI and SCOPUS indexed and rated ‘A’ in the ABDC journal quality list.
 Each paper submitted as part of the conference collection will be subject to refereeing in its own right and the editors will take a view about the collection as a whole.